PrajwalMDeshanur/Youtube.github.io/README.md

 Time Complexity: O(1) per request if the number of servers is static.
 Space Complexity: O(N), where N is the number of servers.

+### **13. Fast Access to Recently Viewed Videos**

+- Last-In-First-Out (LIFO) Stack: Physics Wallah wants to provide students with fast access to their most recently viewed videos.
+By using a LIFO stack, the platform can maintain the most recent video views in chronological order, allowing students to quickly return to their recent content.
+**Limitations and Challengs**

+- Real-Time Updates: Ensuring that the stack is updated in real-time with the latest video views to reflect the most current activity.
+- Content Management: Managing a diverse range of video content and ensuring that the stack operations remain efficient even with a high volume of recent views.
+- User Engagement: Enhancing user engagement by providing quick access to recently viewed videos, encouraging continuous learning and easy content resumption.

+**Market Benifts:**

+- Real-Time Updates: Enables immediate access to the latest videos viewed by students, supporting a dynamic and user-friendly interface.
+- Personalization: Allows for personalized recommendations based on recent video interactions, enhancing the user experience.
+- Engagement Metrics: Supports the measurement and analysis of user engagement through tracking of recent video views and content preferences.

+Time Complexity:
+Push Operation: O(1) - Adding a recently viewed video to the stack.
+Pop Operation: O(1) - Removing the most recently viewed video from the stack.

+Space Complexity:O(n), where n is the number of recent videos stored in the stack.
+This ensures efficient use of memory for managing recent video views.